codedevotional/articles/2019-12-naming-part1/naming.md

 ### Bottom rung: dirty mirrors

 Your hypothetical application needs to handle this unformatted data gracefully.
 You have an implementation that works.
 You have, of course, written tests (not shown).
 In your application, there's a `PersonPresenter` module, in which this functionality belongs.
-But, now you must create a function and name it.
+Now you must create a function and name it.

 ```elixir
 defmodule PersonPresenter do